In Democrats' tribute video, late senator Kennedy jabs Romney

-CHARLOTTE, North Carolina Democrats summoned liberal icon Ted Kennedy from the grave to attack Mitt Romney at the party's national convention Tuesday night.
+CHARLOTTE, N.C.
+Sept 4 Democrats summoned liberal icon Ted Kennedy from the grave to attack Mitt Romney at the party's national convention Tuesday night.

 During a video tribute to the late Massachusetts senator - whose endorsement of President Barack Obama helped him surpass Hillary Clinton in the 2008 Democratic presidential primary - the Democratic Party used film from the 1994 U.S. Senate debate between Kennedy and his Republican challenger that year, Romney.